HighnessAtharva/Blog/content/posts/personal/elden-ring-rules.md

     image: blog/elden-ring-review-cover.png
     alt: "Elden Ring Review"
     caption: "How Elden Ring stole my heart: A comprehensive review of its lore, characters, gameplay, and more!"
+description: "A rumination on my love and adoration for Elden Ring.
+A comprehensive review of its lore, characters, gameplay, and more!"
 tags: ["video games"]
 ---